 2012 – 7th Award: Anders G.J.
 Rhodin, Sweden / USA

 2014 – 9th Award: Richard C. Vogt, USA / Mexico / Brazil

 2015 – 10th Award: Kalyar Platt, Myanmar

-Only living individuals are considered for the Behler Turtle Conservation Award, but the Behler Award Committee has also established a posthumous Turtle Conservation Appreciation Award for recently deceased individuals of prominence and achievements in the turtle conservation and biology community who had either been previously considered for a Behler Award or were anticipated to be considered.
-In addition, the Committee has also established a Turtle Conservation Lifetime Achievement Award that has occasionally been presented to seriously ill individuals who have also been under consideration for a Behler Award, and who have made major and significant lifelong contributions to the turtle conservation community.
+Only living individuals are considered for the Behler Turtle Conservation Award, but the Behler Award Committee has also established a Turtle Conservation Appreciation Award for either (1) recently deceased individuals of prominence and achievements in the turtle conservation and biology community who had either been previously considered for a Behler Award or were anticipated to be considered, or (2) individuals who have also been under consideration for a Behler Award, and who have made major and significant lifelong contributions to the turtle conservation community.

 2010 -- Bern W. Tryon, USA

 2015 – Subramanian Bhupathy, India (posthumous)

 2016 – Peter C.H.
 Pritchard, United Kingdom / USA